andrew-edwards/empirical-dyn-mod/README.md

 Tricky - there's not a lot of comments in the code.
 Maybe look at rEDM package first?

 <https://cran.r-project.org/web/packages/rEDM/vignettes/rEDM_tutorial.html> is a vignette for the package.

-## Instructions for new users
+## Instructions for new git users

 The **simplest option** below is quick to do a one-time download of the files and papers that I've put together.
 The **better option** will be much better for collaborating in the workshop, but we don't want to get hung up with teaching people GitHub.